awslabs/aws-mysql-jdbc/README.md

 [![Javadoc](https://javadoc.io/badge2/software.aws.rds/aws-mysql-jdbc/javadoc.svg)](https://javadoc.io/doc/software.aws.rds/aws-mysql-jdbc)
 [![License: GPLv2 with FOSS exception](https://img.shields.io/badge/license-GPLv2_with_FOSS_exception-c30014.svg)](LICENSE)

-**The Amazon Web Services (AWS) JDBC Driver for MySQL** is a driver that allows an application to take advantage of the features of clustered MySQL databases.
+**The Amazon Web Services (AWS) JDBC Driver for MySQL** allows an application to take advantage of the features of clustered MySQL databases.
 It is based on and can be used as a drop-in compatible for the [MySQL Connector/J driver](https://github.com/mysql/mysql-connector-j), and is compatible with all MySQL deployments.

 The AWS JDBC Driver for MySQL supports fast failover for Amazon Aurora with MySQL compatibility.
 Support for additional features of clustered databases, including features of Amazon RDS for MySQL and on-premises MySQL deployments, is planned.

 > **IMPORTANT** Because this project is in preview, we encourage you to experiment with MySQL driver but DO NOT recommend adopting it for production use.
 Use of the MySQL driver in preview is subject to the terms and conditions in the [AWS Service Terms](https://aws.amazon.com/service-terms), (particularly the Beta Service Participation Service Terms).
 This applies to any drivers not marked as 'Generally Available'.
 ## What is Failover?

-In an Amazon Aurora DB cluster, failover is a mechanism by which Aurora automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
+An Amazon Aurora DB cluster uses failover to automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
 During failover, Aurora promotes a replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The AWS JDBC Driver for MySQL is designed to coordinate with this behavior in order to provide minimal downtime in the event of a DB instance failure.

 ## Benefits of the AWS JDBC Driver for MySQL

-Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not currently take full advantage of this functionality.
+Although Aurora is able to provide maximum availability through the use of failover, existing client drivers do not fully support this functionality.
 This is partially due to the time required for the DNS of the new primary DB instance to be fully resolved in order to properly direct the connection.
 The AWS JDBC Driver for MySQL fully utilizes failover behavior by maintaining a cache of the Aurora cluster topology and each DB instance's role (Aurora Replica or primary DB instance).
 This topology is provided via a direct query to the Aurora database, essentially providing a shortcut to bypass the delays caused by DNS resolution.
 With this knowledge, the AWS JDBC Driver can more closely monitor the Aurora DB cluster status so that a connection to the new primary DB instance can be established as fast as possible.
 Additionally, as noted above, the AWS JDBC Driver is designed to be a drop-in compatible for other MySQL JDBC drivers and can be used to interact with RDS and MySQL databases as well as Aurora MySQL.

 ## The AWS JDBC Driver Failover Process

 <div style="text-align:center"><img src="./docs/files/images/failover_diagram.png" /></div>

 The figure above provides a simplified overview of how the AWS JDBC Driver handles an Aurora failover encounter.
 Starting at the top of the diagram, an application with the AWS JDBC Driver on its class path uses the driver to get a logical connection to an Aurora database.
 In this example, the application requests a connection using the Aurora DB cluster endpoint and is returned a logical connection that is physically connected to the primary DB instance in the DB cluster, DB instance C. Due to how the application operates against the logical connection, the physical connection details about which specific DB instance it is connected to have been abstracted away.
 Over the course of the application's lifetime, it executes various statements against the logical connection.
 If DB instance C is stable and active, these statements succeed and the application continues as normal.
 If DB instance C later experiences a failure, Aurora will initiate failover to promote a new primary DB instance.
 At the same time, the AWS JDBC Driver will intercept the related communication exception and kick off its own internal failover process.
 In this case, in which the primary DB instance has failed, the driver will use its internal topology cache to temporarily connect to an active Aurora Replica.
 This Aurora Replica will be periodically queried for the DB cluster topology until the new primary DB instance is identified (DB instance A or B in this case).
-At this point, the driver will connect to the new primary DB instance and return control to the application by raising a SQLException with SQLState 08S02 so that they can re-configure their session state as required.
+At this point, the driver will connect to the new primary DB instance and return control to the application by raising a SQLException with SQLState 08S02 so that they can reconfigure their session state as required.
 Although the DNS endpoint for the DB cluster might not yet resolve to the new primary DB instance, the driver has already discovered this new DB instance during its failover process and will be directly connected to it when the application continues executing statements.
 In this way the driver provides a faster way to reconnect to a newly promoted DB instance, thus increasing the availability of the DB cluster.

 ## Getting Started

-### Minimum Requirements
+### Prerequisites
 You need to install Amazon Corretto 8+ or Java 8+ before using the AWS JDBC Driver for MySQL.

 ### Obtaining the AWS JDBC Driver for MySQL

 #### Direct Download
 The AWS JDBC Driver for MySQL can be installed from pre-compiled packages that can be downloaded directly from [GitHub Releases](https://github.com/awslabs/aws-mysql-jdbc/releases) or [Maven Central](https://search.maven.org/search?q=g:software.aws.rds).
-To install the driver, you need to obtain the corresponding JAR file and include it in the application's CLASSPATH.
+To install the driver, obtain the corresponding JAR file and include it in the application's CLASSPATH:

 **Example - Direct Download via wget**
 ```bash